TCL C7L Review

 The match photo shows how the TV smooths weak tonal transitions in low-quality video.
 The model photo shows how it handles upscaling of SD material.

-This point can be, in a sense, called the Achilles' heel of the C7L model.
-Unfortunately, this TV uses an older MediaTek chipset – the Pentonic 700 – which has never been known for exceptional digital image processing.
-This is clearly evident in the operation of the gradual smoothing feature, which is responsible for reducing jagged edges and removing digital noise.
-It simply works very poorly – after setting it to low, its effectiveness is practically nonexistent.
-The only small plus here is that the algorithm doesn't spoil anything additional in the image and doesn’t forcibly blur details.
-The upscaling, that is, scaling the image from lower resolutions to 4K, performs a bit better.
-It is simply adequate and doesn’t stand out in any particular way compared to the competition.
-However, it cannot be denied that the C7L would gain significantly in this aspect if the manufacturer decided to use the newer Pentonic 800 processor, which is now increasingly found in many competitive models.
+This point could, in a sense, be called the Achilles' heel of the C7L.
+Unfortunately, this TV uses an older MediaTek chipset, the Pentonic 700, which was never known for outstanding digital image processing.
+You can clearly see this in the operation of the gradual smoothing function, which is responsible for reducing jagged edges and removing digital noise.
+It simply performs very poorly; when set to low, its effectiveness is practically nonexistent.
+The only small plus is that the algorithm doesn't further degrade the image or forcefully blur details.
+Upscaling itself, meaning the scaling of lower-resolution content to 4K, performs a bit better.
+It's simply adequate and doesn't stand out compared with the competition.
+That said, there's no denying the C7L would gain a lot in this area if the manufacturer decided to use the newer Pentonic 800 processor, which is now appearing in an increasing number of competing models.

 TCL C7L - Blur and motion smoothness